JustinJiaDev/LetterReactionTime/README.md

-# Letter Reaction Time
+# LetterReactionTime

-This program is designed to test fonts' readability and legibility.
+This app is designed to measure different fonts' legibility.

-After the tester pressed a button, a random term in a random font will appear on the screen.
-The tester needs to recognize the **Part of Speech** of the term as soon as possible.
-Then the tester needs to repeat this progress until every term has appeared once.
+A random term will appear on the screen, and the tester needs to recognize the *part of speech* of this term as soon as possible.

 ## Features (To Researchers)

-You can change the fonts you want to test and terms you want to use in this program.
+You can specify the fonts you want to measure and the terms you want to use in this app.

-1. You can change the terms this program used in ```VocabSources.plist```.
+1. You can change the terms in `VocabSources.plist`.
-2. You can change the fonts this program used in ```FontDescriptions.plist```.
-You can have more than two fonts.
+2. You can change the fonts in `FontDescriptions.plist`.
+You can measure more than two fonts at once.

-This program will output a plist file after a tester finished his test.
+This app will output a plist file after a tester finishes his test.

 ## How to Use (To Testers)